OpenBankingUK/knowledge-base-pub/standards/read-write.md

 The enumeration for the Balance Type field is based on the ISO 20022 definition for the field.
 When we base data structures on an underlying standard, we do not generally provide additional descriptions on the usage, unless there is an OBIE specific deviation.

 The ASPSPs are free to determine which balance types they should publish.
 The general expectation is that an ASPSP should provide the same information through its APIs as it does through its online channels.
 In situations where the more than one Balance Type could be used to describe the balance provided by the ASPSP, it is for the ASPSP to determine the appropriate type to be used.

+#### **As an ASPSP, do we need to support a specific file type for File Payments?**

+ASPSPs need to provide the ability for PISPs to initiate the same payment types, which can be initiated by the PSU on their online channels.
+The ASPSPs can define their own namespaced enumeration https://openbankinguk.github.io/read-write-api-site3/v3.1.6/profiles/read-write-data-api-profile.html#enumerations to list their custom file types.

+#### **As a TPP, do we need to support a specific file type for File Payments at an ASPSP?**

+Each ASPSPs will have their own existing legacy and proprietary file formats which enables the PSU to upload on the ASPSPs existing channels.
+The same should be made available via PISP.

+#### **Can you explain what is included in `InterimAvailable` balance type for credit cards?**

+As per ISO definition, `Available balance calculated in the course of the account servicer's business day, at the time specified, and subject to further changes during the business day.
+The interim balance is calculated on the basis of booked credit and debit items during the calculation time/period specified.`

+For e.g.: A credit card that has 30 GBP worth of transactions and a 100 GBP credit limit.

+`InterimBooked` balance would be 30 GBP Dr.

+`InterimAvailable` balance would be 70 GBP Cr (with a CreditLine.included = true and value of 100 GBP).

+We would suggest you refer to https://www.iso20022.org/standardsrepository/type/BalanceType10Code for more definitions on the different balance types.

+#### **When a payment is refunded, what should be the captured in the `Creditor` and `Agent` fields of the `Refund` block?**

+The `Refund` block must contain the refund account details of the party being refunded.

+For eg: If Mr X has made a purchase using ASPSP1 Bank and needs to be refunded then,

+Refund.Creditor = Mr X.

+Refund.Agent= ASPSP1 details.

+Refund.Account= Mr X account details that were used to make the purchase originally.

+#### **Are any of these attributes available for Credit Cards & Overdraft information?**

+1. Interest Rates (APRs) for Credit Cards and Overdraft.

+2. Balance subject to Purchase APR on credit cards. (so we can separate out balance transfers at 0%)

+3. Bill Due Date for Credit Cards.

+4. The minimum payment amount for Credit Cards.

+The R/W specification enables ASPSPs to provide this information (as per the endpoints) outlined below, however, it is up to the individual ASPSP to determine whether to populate this based on their relevant regulatory considerations:

+1. Interest Rates (APRs) for Credit Cards and Overdraft-  Provided in `Products` endpoint.

+2. Balance subject to Purchase APR on credit cards. (so we can separate out balance transfers at 0%) - `StatementInterest` on the `statements` end-point.

+3. Bill Due Date for Credit Cards - `StatementDateTime` on `statements` end-point.

+4. The minimum payment amount for Credit Cards - `StatementAmount` on `statements` endpoint.

 ## FAPI